seneca86/Midterm_EMS/test.md

 * c) To deal with outliers in data
 * d) To ensure that the output is bounded between 0 and 1

-43. Build a logistic regression model that takes the `weight` and the number of `cylinders` of the car as regressors and predicts whether a car was likely to be have been manufactured in the US (versus in the rest of the world).
+43. We now want to build a logistic regression model that takes the `weight` and the number of `cylinders` of the car as regressors and predicts whether a car was likely to be have been manufactured in the US (versus in the rest of the world).
 The command that will create the model is:
 * a) `model = smf.ols(“usa ~ weight + cylinders", data=mpg)`
 * b) `model = smf.logit("weight ~ usa + cylinders", data=mpg)`
 * c) `model = smf.logit("usa ~ weight + cylinders", data=mpg)`